What is a Trust Deed and How is My Investment in a Private Money Loan Secured?

 Monthly statements will also account for late payment penalties, and default interest (if any loan were to go into default) which are shared with our Trust Deed Investors and thus enhance investor returns.

 Each year your will provided with an IRS Form 1099-I, which your CPA can file with your annual tax return(s) to properly report your interest income to the IRS and State of California, as required.

 Yes.
-However, the nature of Trust Deed investments is generally “buy and hold”
+However, the nature of Trust Deed investments is generally “buy and hold”.

-Which means you should consider the loan term as part of your Private Money Loan investment strategy and try to select loans that have a term consistent with the amount of time you want to hold said investment.
+Please consider the loan term as part of your Private Money Loan investment strategy and try to select loans that have a term consistent with the amount of time you want to hold said investment.